compromise-evident/Authorship/README.md

 ## Deep fakes non-authorship proof - most relevant feature

 **Soon, digitally authenticating everything you do will become the norm.
-This way, you can protect yourself from that which you don't authenticate--impersonation.**
+This way, you can protect yourself from that which you don't authenticate--impersonation.

-**Authorship is computational difficulty and super-flexibility in endless cryptographic evidence.
-Generate and publish a personal Authorship number, preferably before you are subject to censorship or worse.
-Once you become a threat, you'll be expected to modify your number so we can rest assured that any further correspondence from you is not impersonation.
-Additionally you can insert any data, links, or hash (9,000 characters per authentication event) meaning information source can be trusted.**
+Authorship is computational difficulty and super-flexibility in endless cryptographic evidence.
+Get a number, preferably before you are subject to censorship or worse.
+Once you become a threat, you'll be expected to modify that number so we can rest assured that any further correspondence from you is not impersonation.
+Include 9,000-character messages per event, Authorship ties this data to your public files so information source can be trusted.**

 # Uses & features